cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 #### Simulating Pre-Test Isolation Behavior

-Test isolation did most truly exist pre-12.
+Test isolation did no truly exist pre-12.
 Pre-Cypress 12, the behavior was a hybrid of both `testIsolation` enabled and disabled.
 All local storage and cookies on the current domain were cleared, but Cypress did not clear session storage and the page always persisted.

-Now when `testIsolation` is enabled, local storage, session storage and cookies in **all** domains are cleared and the page is cleared.
-When `testIsolation`` is disabled, nothing is cleared before the next test so all local storage, session storage and cookies & the page persists.
+In Cypress 12+ when `testIsolation` is enabled, local storage, session storage and cookies in **all** domains are cleared and the page is cleared.
+When `testIsolation` is disabled, nothing is cleared before the next test so all local storage, session storage and cookies & the page persists.